-The majority of intracranial ependymomas (60%) are located in the posterior fossa (infratentorial), usually arising from the lateral recess of the fourth ventricle (molecular subgroup: Posterior Fossa A) and midline inferior floor of the fourth ventricle near the obex (molecular subgroup: Posterior Fossa B) 5-7,13.
+The majority of all intracranial ependymomas (60%) are located in the posterior fossa (infratentorial), usually arising from the lateral recess of the fourth ventricle (molecular subgroup: posterior fossa A) and midline inferior floor of the fourth ventricle near the obex (molecular subgroup: posterior fossa B) 5-7,13.

 Ependymomas are typically heterogeneous masses with areas of necrosis, calcification, cystic change and hemorrhage frequently seen.
 This results in a heterogeneous appearance on all modalities.

-Intraparenchymal lesions (usually supratentorial) are generally large and variable in appearance, ranging from completely solid, enhancing masses to cysts with a mural nodule, or more heterogeneous masses 7.
-They are believed to arise from trapping of embryonic rests of ependymal tissue in the developing cerebral parenchyma 5.
+Although intraparenchymal lesions are usually supratentorial, rarely they are found in the cerebellum 16, and generally large and variable in appearance, ranging from completely solid, enhancing masses to cysts with a mural nodule, or more heterogeneous masses 7.
+They are believed to arise from the trapping of embryonic rests of ependymal tissue in the developing brain parenchyma 5.

 - coarse calcification is common (50%)